jacekv/jacekv.github.io/_posts/2024-05-27-Ethernaut-Walkthrough.md

 }
 ```

-We deploy the contract to Goerli and call attack() 10 times :D
+We deploy the contract to Goerli and call `attack()` 10 times :D
-If you want to check if you have won, you can see if you transaction contains the Win event or just read out the consecutiveWins from the CoinFlip contract on the Ethernaut page using the following line: await contract.consecutiveWins()
+If you want to check if you have won, you can see if you transaction contains the Win event or just read out the consecutiveWins from the CoinFlip contract on the Ethernaut page using the following line: `await contract.consecutiveWins().then(v => v.toString()`)

 ### Learning:
 While writing contracts, do not forget to think about contracts interacting with your contract.
 This is a perfect example, where from an EOA perspective, it is very difficult to make up to 10 consecutive guesses.
 But that changes quickly if you start to use a contract in order to interact with the CoinFlip contract.